-There are a several underlying reasons why your hips may hurt at night.
+There are several underlying reasons why you might be experiencing hip pain while sleeping.
 Sometimes the best treatments vary accordingly, so it’s smart to figure out the source before jumping into solutions.

 Arthritis: The most common type of arthritis is osteoarthritis, in which a breakdown of cartilage in joints like the hip cause stiffness, dull aches, or a feeling of grinding or burning.
 Trouble within the joint like this tends to cause pain on the inside of the hip or in the groin area.
 (Learn more about the relationship between sleep and arthritis.)